 Andrew Day has been the Senior Biostatistician at Kingston General Health Research Institute for the past 14 years.
 In this role he supervises a small team of MSc-trained research data analysts and serves as a statistical consultant, collaborator and co-investigator on many clinical trials and other diverse medical research projects.
 He has directly collaborated with more than 250 faculty, residents and graduate students.
 These collaborations have led to well over 250 peer reviewed publications (130 as co-author) and more than 50 successful grant applications (30 as co-investigator).
 Mr. Day holds a cross-appointment with the Department of Public Health Sciences at Queen’s University.
 He is a graduate of Queen’s University (MSc, Statistics).

-Veronica Lloyd is the Research Operations Assistant at the Kingston General Health Research Institute, providing support to investigators and their research teams.
+Ronnie Lloyd is the Research Operations Assistant at the Kingston General Health Research Institute, providing support to investigators and their research teams.
 In this role, Ms. Lloyd serves as a hospital institutional administrator for clinicaltrials.gov registry, CITI Canada, and Queen’s TRAQ.
 She assists with the day-to-day operations of the W.J.
 Henderson Centre for Patient-Oriented Research, and helps to develop and implement educational programs for hospital-based research.
 Prior to joining the Research Institute Ms. Lloyd was involved in research project coordination in Queen’s School of Kinesiology and Health Studies and was a professor in St. Lawrence College’s School of Health Sciences and School of Business.
-Ms. Lloyd is a graduate of Dalhousie University (BSc, Kinesiology).
+Ms. Lloyd is a graduate of Dalhousie University (BSc, Kinesiology) and the University of Western Ontario (MClSc, Applied Health Sciences).

 Patrick Norman, MSc